This is an accordion element with a series of buttons that open and close related content panels.

 Postdoctoral researchers

-The Speech Motor Neuroscience Group at the University of Wisconsin–Madison invites applications for an NIH-funded postdoctoral research position in the field of speech motor control and speech motor neuroscience.
+The Speech Motor Neuroscience Group at the University of Wisconsin–Madison has previously invited applications for an NIH-funded postdoctoral research position in the field of speech motor control and speech motor neuroscience.
 The Speech Motor Neuroscience group consists of two research labs, the Brain Language and Acoustic Behavior lab (directed by Carrie Niziolek) and the Speech Motor Action + Control lab (directed by Ben Parrell).
 Both labs are funded through grants from the NIH.
-The postdoctoral scholars will additionally have opportunities to interact with vibrant research communities at the University of Wisconsin–Madison, including the Waisman Center (which houses both labs) and the Neuroscience Training Program.
+Postdoctoral scholars have opportunities to interact with vibrant research communities at the University of Wisconsin–Madison, including the Waisman Center (which houses both labs) and the Neuroscience Training Program.